-In this day and age, you have to look no further than your computer to chat with someone new.
+In this day and age, you have to look no further than your computer to meet someone new.
 Sites like Omegle and Chatroulette make it easier than ever to connect with strangers across the globe.
-However, there are very few therapeutic alternative chat websites that allow strangers to connect with people who can listen and help them work through their issues.
+However, there are only a few therapeutic chat websites that allow strangers to connect with people who can listen and help them work through their issues.

 While the list is certainly short, here are some websites that you should visit if you are looking for chat therapy.

-(Disclaimer: Not all of these websites are guaranteed to provide you with any value or give you a positive chat experience.
+(Disclaimer: None of these websites are guaranteed to provide you with therapeutic benefits or give you a positive chat experience.
 The person you connect to may not be equipped to handle your situation, and there is always a possibility that someone will respond poorly or negatively to your chat.
-Always take necessary action when this happens, seek out a new chat, and look for a new website if the current one isn't working for you.)
+Always take necessary action when this happens, seek out a new chat or look for a new website if the current one isn't working for you.)

 These first few suggestions are professional platforms and use trained volunteers to support users.

 7 Cups of Tea is a website that was founded in 2013 by psychologist Glen Moriarty.
 7 Cups utilizes trained volunteer peer specialists to provide free chat therapy to people in over 150 countries.
 Along with one-on-one chats, 7 Cups also provides group chat therapy for specific issues and gives users an option to chat with a licensed therapist for a monthly fee.
 While other sites only allow you to connect with volunteers once, 7 Cups allows you to chat with the same volunteer on a regular basis should both parties choose to do so.